tony-waters/tony-waters.github.io/_posts/2026-03-19-fundamental-decisions-when-creating-jpa-one-to-one-relationships.md

 ### Whether the relationship is `Bidirectional` or `Unidirectional`

 Bidirectional is convenient for navigation
-But it requires lifecycle helpers to keep both sides consistent
+But it requires lifecycle helpers to keep both sides consistent.
+This can include:
+...

 Bidirectional relationships allow navigation from either side, but they require helper methods to keep both sides of the relationship synchronized.